VOLTTRON/volttron/docs/source/core_services/historians/DataMover-Historian.rst

 ===================

 DataMover sends data from its platform to a remote platform in cases where there is not sufficient resources to store locally.
-It shares this functionality with the :ref:`Forward Historian <ForwardHistorian>`, however DataMover does not have a goal of data appearing "live" on the remote platform.
+It shares this functionality with the :ref:`Forward Historian <ForwardHistorian>`, However DataMover does not have a goal of data appearing "live" on the remote platform.
 This allows DataMover to be more efficient by both batching data and by sending an RCP call to a remote historian instead of publishing data on the remote message bus.
 This allows allows DataMover to be more robust by ensuring that the receiving historian is running.
 If the target is unreachable, DataMover will cache data until it is available.